SEPA XML GENERATOR – An Interactive Design Project

 Appendix 8: SWOT Analyses – SEPA XML GENERATOR

-Appendix 9: Persona User – SEPA XML GENERATOR – Company Founder
+Appendix 9: Personal User – SEPA XML GENERATOR – Company Founder

-Appendix 10: Persona User – SEPA XML GENERATOR – Accounts Employee
+Appendix 10: Personal User – SEPA XML GENERATOR – Accounts Employee

 Appendix 11: Heuristic Evaluation – SEPA XML GENERATOR